 All fire and rescue authorities must provide a plan which sets out the steps they will take and resources they need to improve public safety, reduce fires and save lives.
 This is known as an Integrated Risk Management Plan (IRMP).
-Our latest plan, which covers the period 2017-20, was published in April 2017.
+Our latest plan was published in January 2021, following extensive consultation with the public.

 We have undertaken a process to consider the whole range of foreseeable fire and rescue related risks and developed this plan to explain how we plan to protect our communities and respond to emergency incidents.
-This document also serves as our corporate plan and sets our direction and priorities for the next three years, making it clear what we want to achieve between 2018 and 2020.